 During the debate on a motion, a councillor may interrupt only on a point of order or a personal explanation and the councillor who was interrupted shall stop speaking.
 A councillor raising a point of order shall identify the standing order which he considers has been breached or specify the other irregularity in the proceedings of the meeting he is concerned by.

-A point of order shall be decided by the chairman of the meeting and his decision shall be final.
+A point of order shall be decided by the chairman of the meeting and his/her decision shall be final.

 When a motion is under debate, no other motion shall be moved except: